 (6) Turnaround plans for Level 5 schools The turnaround plan developed for each school placed in Level 5 shall

 (a) be authorized, pursuant to M.G.L. c.
-69, § 1J(t), for a period of up to three years;
+69, § 1J(t), for a period of up to three years, and remain in effect until the statutory process to develop any new, modified or renewed turnaround plan has been completed, or the school has been removed from Level 5;

 (b) fulfill the other requirements of M.G.L. c.
 69, § 1J;